-14. Barn Quilt Guidelines:
+15. Barn Quilt Guidelines:

-- A. A 2 x 2 wood square of MDO (medium density overlay) must be used and provided by your 4-H Club. - B. Wood must be primed with two coats of primer. - C. Use latex enamel paint only. - D. Each barn quilt should be 4-H appropriate.
+- A. A 2 x 2 wood square of MDO (medium density overlay) board for each 4-H Club to paint will be provided by the County Fair Board.
+Wood will be available at the Extension Office to be picked up by each club. - B. Wood must be primed with two coats of primer. - C. Use latex enamel paint only. - D. Each barn quilt should be 4-H appropriate.
 No wording or objects should be attached to the barn quilt.
 Original designs are encouraged.
 If copied, written credit should be given by attaching a 3x5 index card to the back. - E. Design so that Barn Quilt can be displayed on point (diamond shaped) or square.
-Do not attach hooks for hanging. - F. Entries will be judged on appearance, creativity and construction. - G. Barn Quilts will be judged the evening of July 20, 2023 at 7:00 p.m. - H. First place winner is eligible to enter the Kansas State Fair Barn Quilt Contest.
+Do not attach hooks for hanging. - F. Entries will be judged on appearance, creativity and construction. - G. Barn Quilts will be judged the evening of July 19 after 7:30 p.m. - H. \$75 will be awarded to the 1st place winner; \$50 for 2nd place; each entry will receive at least \$25.
+4-H Junior Leaders are providing the premiums. - I. First place winner is eligible to enter the Kansas State Fair Barn Quilt Contest. - J. Barn Quilts will become the property of the County Fairgrounds and will be displayed at the Fairgrounds.